 Many of the best ceramic coatings will protect your car for years, but they're not a permanent solution.
 You will eventually need to replace them.
 Over time, they'll begin to wear away, leaving your car's paint exposed.

 Your car coating will protect your car for years to come if it's properly maintained.
-Follow these maintenance tips to protect its longevity.
+Follow these 5 Maintenance Tips for Cars with Ceramic Coating to protect its longevity.

 Wait to Wash Your Car